7mind/blog/no-more-orphans.md

 Optional Typeclass Instances
 ----------------------------

-Naive ways of hiding the type won't work – generic parametrization _will_ successfully obscure the type  bytecode, the return type will become `java.Object`, but the Scala compiler will see through it and crash anyway.
+Naive ways of hiding the type won't work – generic parametrization _will_ successfully obscure the type in bytecode, the return type will become `java.Object`, but the Scala compiler will see through it and crash anyway.

 ```scala